databricks/spark-training/ampcamp/realtime-processing-with-spark-streaming.md

 Since all of the exercises are based on Twitter's sample tweet stream, it is necessary to configure authentication with a Twitter account.
 To do this, you will need to setup a consumer key+secret pair and an access token+secret pair using a Twitter account.
 Please follow the instructions below to setup these temporary access keys with your Twitter account.
 These instructions will not require you to provide your Twitter username/password.
 You will only be required to provide the consumer key and access token pairs that you will generate, which you can easily destroy once you have finished the tutorial.
 So, your Twitter account will not be compromised in any way.

-1. Open this <a href="https://dev.twitter.com/apps" target="_blank">link</a>.
+1. Open <a href="https://dev.twitter.com/apps" target="_blank">Twitter's Application
+   Settings page</a>.
    This page lists the set of Twitter-based applications that you own and have already created consumer keys and access tokens for.
 This list will be empty if you have never created any applications.

-For this tutorial, create a new temporary application.
+   For this tutorial, create
+   a new temporary application.
 To do this, click on the blue "Create a new application" button.
 The new application page should look the page shown below.
 Provide the required fields.
 The __Name__ of the application must be